John Stokes

 The last Company meeting

 This behaviour went on for some time until Dec and Con had enough of it.
 They found it amazing that the audience never even noticed John was missing from the stage ... they thought it was simply part of the act and accepted Con and Dec as a duo.
 It was decided to call a company meeting of Bachelors Limited at The Eccentric Club in London with Michael Knight, their accountant, as secretary, and confront John officially with his conduct in the act.
-John said, in his defence, that the public did not wish them to sing new songs and that they should continue doing the same act they had done for the past several years.
+John said, in his defence, that the public did not wish them to sing new songs and that they should continue doing the same act they had done for the past many years.
 He also stated that they should not be recording the songs they were rehearsing.

 The last show together

 The judge then gave them 20 minutes in the corridor outside to sort out the matter of the company.
 John refused to meet any of Con and Dec's terms till it was time to return to the courtroom, whereupon John asked if he could buy the company from them.
 They agreed to this as the company was in debt to the bank.
-[John was on legal aid - but was able to pay Con and Dec for the company!]
+[John was on legal aid - but was able to pay Con and Dec for the company?]

 The three offers from Con and Dec to John re. the break up of the Company were: